Ion Nistor: Career

 Nistor presided upon the Democratic Union Party, which had a centralist agenda.
 Between December 18, 1918 and May 2, 1919, he was a member of Greater Romania's Ion I. C. Brătianu government, as a Minister for Bukovina, and, between February 14 and February 27, also held the rank of minister for Bessarabia, while the nominal minister was delegated to the Paris Peace Conference.
 Between May 1920 and January 1922, Nistor was a Senator in the Parliament of Romania.

 In the interwar period, Nistor wrote many historical works, including The Origin of Romanians and the Vlachs of Thessalia and Epirus and The History of Romanians in Transnistria (1925).
 He was also the director of the historical magazine Codrii Cosminului, which was published between 1924 and 1939.

 Elected rector of the University of Cernăuți in 1920, serving as such until 1921, and again from 1933 to 1940.
 Also in 1920, he joined the National Liberal Party (PNL), and was again the Minister of State for Bukovina in the Sixth Ion I. C. Brătianu cabinet (1922–1926), Minister of Public Works in the Vintilă I. C. Brătianu cabinet (1927–1928), Minister of State and then Labour in the First Tătărăscu cabinet (1934), and Minister of Labour in the Second Tătărăscu cabinet (1934–1935).
 In 1938, he broke with the PNL and sided with the National Renaissance Front regime established by King Carol II, and was Minister of Religious Affairs and the Arts in the Fifth Tătărăscu cabinet (November 24, 1939 – May 10, 1940).
+As a politician, he strongly opposed communism, social democracy and fascism.

 Starting October 1940, under the National Legionary State, Nistor taught at the University of Bucharest, becoming the target of Iron Guard persecutions for the support he had given to King Carol.
 Following the Guard's defeat during the Legionnaires' Rebellion of 1941, he sent a congratulatory telegram to Conducător Ion Antonescu.
 He was pensioned in the same year, and, starting 1943, he was in charge of the Library of the Romanian Academy.
 Nistor kept the latter office until after the establishment of the Communist regime, when the purge of anti-communists in the Academy began (1948).